London Chartered Bank of Australia Building, Bourke: Description

-This building has a single story wing extending to the west of the property.
+This building has a single-story wing extending to the west of the property.
 The brick construction of the two-storey wing is tuck-pointed Flemish bond.
-The single storey wing is of stretcher bond.
-The roof of the two storey wing of the building is hipped with gabled roof vents and constructed of slate.
-The single storey wing roof is hipped and is constructed of slate except for a section on the northern section which is of corrugated sheet metal.
+The single-storey wing is of stretcher bond.
+The roof of the two-storey wing of the building is hipped with gabled roof vents and constructed of slate.
+The single-storey wing roof is hipped and is constructed of slate except for a section on the northern section which is of corrugated sheet metal.

-The two storey section of the building is surrounded on 3 sides by deep verandah on both levels.
-The ground floor verandah consists of a brick baluster with piers at intervals and a stone copping.
-Paired, fluted cast iron posts are positioned above each brick pier.
+The two-storey section of the building is surrounded on three sides by deep verandahs on both levels.
+The ground-floor verandah consists of a brick baluster with piers at intervals and a stone copping.
+Paired, fluted cast-iron posts are positioned above each brick pier.
 The columns have a faceted base, decorative capitals, infill panel and brackets.
-Double sided cast iron panels with a Gothic tracery motif from a railing between the paired columns.
+Double-sided cast-iron panels with a Gothic tracery motif form a railing between the paired columns.
 The upper verandah follows the same theme without the brackets.
 The arched portico entry to the banking chamber from Sturt Street is position centrally in the eastern facade and is approached by white marble steps.

-The entry to the former Bank Manager's residence is located toward the western end of the southern facade of the building off Oxley Street.
+The entry to the former bank manager's residence is located toward the western end of the southern facade of the building off Oxley Street.
 Its arched door opening with highlight window and side lights and timber mouldings give the entrance suitable prominence.

 The interior of this building comprises the former banking chamber (now used as common area for guests) accessed through an entrance hall and also the bank managers office (now used as part of the accommodation for the guesthouse manager).
 These rooms retain many original features such as original joinery and a black marble fireplace, although the original plaster lathe ceilings are covered by a new ceiling.
 The rear wing contains the former residence kitchen and living and dining room complete with pressed metal ceilings and servery, parts of an internal bell pull system and the original Metters kitchen stove.
 Other rooms on this level include the bathroom and former bedroom and store.

 The upper level of the building is accessed by the original decorative timber staircase and the second storey rooms retain much of their original detailing, such as cornices and doors.

 The former bank and residence has suffered some masonry cracking through poor drainage and the results of vandalism and neglect.
 Upper floor verandah collapsed and is being reinstated.
 Timber window shutters are similarly being repaired or reinstated.
 Some of the interior of the bank and residence has sustained damage through neglect and work has begun to repair this and restore original features.